RF5/simple-speaker-embedding/README.md

 A speaker embedding network in Pytorch that is very quick to set up and use for whatever purposes.

 ## What?
-A Pytorch model that takes in a log Mel-scale spectrogram and returns a 256-dimensional real vector of unit length known as an _embedding_ for the input speaker.
+Pytorch models that takes in a waveform or log Mel-scale spectrogram and returns a 256-dimensional real vector of unit length known as an _embedding_ for the input speaker.
 The vector is trained to be unique to the speaker identity of the input utterance -- so the returned vector should remain the same regardless of _what_ words are spoken in the input utterance, and depend only on the _speaker identity_ of who is speaking in the input utterance.

-For example, if an input utterance saying "The quick brown fox" spoken by **speaker A** is fed into the model, the resulting 256-dimensional embedding should be close (in terms of Euclidean distance) to the embedding of an utterance saying "I like speaker embeddings" also spoken by **speaker A**.
+For example, if an input utterance saying "The quick brown fox" spoken by **speaker A** is fed into the model, the resulting 256-dimensional embedding should be close (in terms of cosine/Euclidean distance) to the embedding of an utterance saying "I like speaker embeddings" also spoken by **speaker A**.
-Conversely, the embedding should be far away (in terms of Euclidean distance) from the embedding of an utterance saying the same "The quick brown fox" spoken by **speaker B**.
+Conversely, the embedding should be far away (in terms of cosine/Euclidean distance) from the embedding of an utterance saying the same "The quick brown fox" spoken by **speaker B**.
 Thus the embedding should be unique to the identity of the speaker of an input utterance, and not the linguistic content of the input utterance.
 This is the behavior provided by the models in this repo.

+## Models
+This repo provides two pretrained models:
+1. A `GRU` recurrent model (3 layers, 786 hidden units each) which operates on log Mel-scale spectrogram frames computed from 22.05kHz sampled audio.
+2. A `ConvGRU` model which consists of an initial convolutional network into a GRU (3 layers, 786 hidden units each).
+This network operates on raw, un-normalized 16kHz waveforms.

 **Quick info**:
 - The input utterance can be of arbitrary length, although fairly short (5-10s) work best.
-- For a most robust embedding generate several embedding vectors from multiple utterances/recordings and then take the mean of these vectors.
+- Speaker embeddings can be made more robust by taking the mean embedding from multiple utterances from the same speaker.
 Finally, scale the mean vector to again be of unit length.
-- The pretrained model works well on _unseen_ speakers.
+- The pretrained model works reasonably well on _unseen_ speakers.
 In other words, it generates reasonable and well-behaved embeddings for utterances by speakers never seen during training.
+You may improve it by fine-tuning on a new dataset, but it isn't strictly necessary.
 - The model is trained with the [GE2E loss](https://arxiv.org/abs/1710.10467) introduced for speaker verification, using the loss function [implementation provided by HarryVolek](https://arxiv.org/abs/1710.10467)
-- The pretrained model currently available is a 3-layer GRU model with 768 hidden units in each layer.
-- The log Mel-scale spectrogram transform used is based on the ones used by Tacotron, and the transform functionality is bundled with the model in pytorch hub.
+- The log Mel-scale spectrogram transform used is based on the ones used by Tacotron, and the transform functionality is bundled with the model in pytorch hub for the GRU model which operates on spectrograms.

 # Quick start
 No cloning repos or downloading notebooks needed!
 Simply: